 Genetics and family risks

-Most forms of arthritis run in families to a small extent.
-The way your body is made (based on the genes passed on from your parents) makes you more or less likely to develop the disease in question.
-Arthritis Research UK supports research that's helping us to understand the genetic side of arthritis.
+Arthritis Research UK supports research that's looking at the genetic side of arthritis.
 We believe this could lead to the ability to prevent some forms of arthritis.

 Lifestyle and trigger factors

-- Some foods may appear to make your arthritis worse, although your diet or a food intolerance are unlikely to cause arthritis.
+Some foods may appear to make your arthritis worse, but diet and food intolerance are unlikely to cause long-term arthritis.